harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/checkmarx-scanner-reference.md

 The following pipeline example illustrates an ingestion workflow.
 It consists of two steps:

-* An Action step scans a code repo using a Checkmarx GitHub Action and export the scan results to a SARIF data file.
+* An Action step scans a code repo using a Checkmarx GitHub Action and exports the scan results to a SARIF data file.
 * A Checkmarx step that ingests the SARIF data.

 ![Checkmarx ingestion pipeline in Pipeline Studio](./static/checkmarx-ingestion-pipeline-example.png)